 Skip to content

-Late Late Show Brings Dementia Out Of The Shadows
+Late Late Show Spotlights Dementia

 Did you know that there are approximately 48,000 people living with dementia in Ireland?
 This number is expected to increase significantly in the coming years; rising to 68,216 people by 2021 and to 132,000 people by 2041.
 Not only will more care be necessary in the future but more awareness too.
 Kathy Ryan, who has early onset Alzheimer’s, commented on how people’s reactions can be hurtful.
-How she has found it hurtful that people have avoided meeting her eye or turned around to avoid having to speak to her, how people queuing behind her have been impatient if she is slow – society needs to be educated, people need a greater understanding to appreciate how to help those with dementia and/or Alzheimer’s.
+How she has found it hurtful that people have avoided meeting her eye or turned around to avoid having to speak to her, how people queuing behind her have been impatient if she is slow – society needs to be educated, people also need a greater understanding to appreciate how to help those with dementia and/or Alzheimer’s.

 Want to find out more about what care services suit your needs best?